-Central serous chorioretinopathy (CSCR) is an eye disease that affects the central part of the retina and is associated with fluid accumulation between the layers of the retina (pigment epithelium and neurosensory layer), consequently causing blurred vision.
-The fluid builds up from the blood-rich blood vessels rich layer below the retina called choroid, which function changes for some reason, such as under stress or after steroid treatments.
+Central serous chorioretinopathy (CSCR) is an eye disease that affects the central part of the retina.
+It is associated with fluid accumulation between the layers of the retina (pigment epithelium and neurosensory layer), consequently causing blurred vision.
+The fluid builds up from the blood vessels rich layer below the retina called choroid, which function changes for some reason, such as under stress or after steroid treatments.
 The disease belongs to the group of more comprehensive pachychorioidal diseases, an entity created just a few years ago after noticing the similarities of choroidal changes.
-The condition sometimes is incorrectly diagnosed as macular edema or macular degeneration and if the patient is not referred to a retina specialist the delay of proper treatment might cause irreversible vision impairment.
+The condition sometimes is incorrectly diagnosed as macular edema or macular degeneration.
+If the patient is not referred to a retina specialist the delay of proper treatment might cause irreversible vision impairment.

 Symptoms of CSCR